drogerschariot/Puppetry/README.md

 Puppetry
 =================

-Create a diverse puppetmaster test environment in minutes.
+Create a diverse puppetmaster test environment in minutes using Vagrant.

 Install